GurpritK/InkAndRead/README.md

 ### Home-page

 The homepage displays a beautiful and inviting hero image which creates a warm, welcoming inviting for readers.
-Here you have some CTA buttons to 'explore books' or 'sign up' or 'log in', these update if the user is logged in.
+Here you have some CTA buttons to 'explore books' or 'sign up' or 'log in', the latter two buttons are removed and replaced if the user is logged in to a 'log out' button.

-Below the hero section, there is a section for 'book of the week' which updates according to the most recent highly rated book.

-Near the bottom of the homepage, there is more information about the site and everything you can use the site for.
-This information is split and displayed in cards.
+Below the hero section, there is more information about the site and everything you can use the site for.
+This information is split and displayed in a grid for an easier to digest format.

+Near the bottom of the homepage, there is a section for 'book of the week' which updates according to the most recent highly rated book.

 ### Book-collection-page

 The book collection page displays all the book included in the website in a grid display.
-Within each book grid/card, the book cover, book title, a truncated description of the book and author is visible.
+Within each book grid/card, the book cover, book title, a truncated description of the book and author name is visible.
 Additionally, a rating display for each book is also visible.
 It is possible to click on any book, and navigate to the book details page.

+If a book has no ratings, this is also shown in the book card.
+There is logic here display the average rating score for each book in the individual book card.

 ### Book-detail-page